Pointe noire de Pormenaz

 The Bearded Vulture

-Locally they are called "laouchets", which means "small bodies of water".
-Shallow, these bodies of water are home to a rare and protected species, the Sparganium or Narrowleaf Bur-reed, as well as to significant biodiversity.
-Eventually, these “laouchets” will fill in and become peat bogs.
+These small, shallow bodies of water are wrongly called lakes.
+Here they are called "laouchets", meaning "small bodies of water".
+These shallow bodies of water are quite biodiverse and are home to a rare and protected species, the Sparganium or the bur-reed.
+Eventually, these ponds will fill in and become peat bogs. - Flora

 The Grass Snake